milesroxas/Flint/README.md

 - Site styles are cached for the session and invalidated on preset/mode changes.
 - Page parent map and element class lists are cached per snapshot.
 - Utility property maps rebuild only when the style list changes.
-- Logging in hot loops is minimized for responsiveness.
+- Logging in hot loops is minimized for responsiveness and disabled in production UI code.

 ### Testing